Career Definition for a Broadcast News Analyst

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a broadcast news analyst was $65,530 in 2015.
-The BLS predicted a decline in jobs of 13% for these workers between 2014 and 2024.
-Competition will continue to be stiff since there are more applicants than available jobs.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary for a broadcast news analyst was $66,880 in 2018.
+The BLS predicted little to no change in employment for these workers between 2016 and 2026.
+The competition will continue to be stiff since there are more applicants than available jobs.

 Alternate Career Options

 Similar career choices within this field include: